Court frees all Gojra suspects

-All 70 people accused of anti-Christian violence two years ago in Gojra have been acquitted.
+All 70 accused of anti-Christian violence two years ago are acquitted

 Ten Christians were killed, seven of them burned alive, while four Churches were destroyed in the carnage following a blasphemy allegation.
 Some Christians were also imprisoned for attacking “the other group” and released after a few months.

 The acquittal was ordered after the continued absence of Catholic witnesses in trials as well as due to a lack of evidence.
 Among the 70 people named by the complainant, 68 had already been granted bail before arrest while the remaining two were released on bail on June 7.

 Father Yaqub Yousaf, parish priest of the Sacred Heart Church in Gojra, is presently holding meetings with the leaders of both communities for a peace accord.

 “It is apparent that justice was denied.
 The Church was vigilant in pursuing the case but Christians were afraid to follow up.
 A whole family shifted to Sri Lanka while a few left the city for good,” said Father Yousaf.